tchaudhry91/ts2019-challenges/docs/content/orchestration/challenge3.md

 kubectl exec smaster-0 -- salt sminion-0\* cmd.run "curl -i http://localhost/"

 ```
-The webpage output should return post running the command.
+This command should return HTML code

-The flag for this challenge is the first line of body.
-Please enter to win points!
+The flag for this challenge is CSS background for body

 Congratulations for completing the challenge.